MisterCrude/partnerdo-frontend/docs/deployment.md

 ### 5. Why we need `containers`?

-For holding some business logic and combine dump components to logical blocks
+For spliting screens to logical blocks